Skip to main content

 Bribery: An Overview

-Bribes are always intended to influence or alter the action of various individuals, and they go hand in hand with both political and public corruption.
-No written agreement is necessary to prove this crime, but a prosecutor generally must show intent to influence.
-In most situations, both the person offering the bribe — the briber — and the person accepting it can be charged.
-Incomplete attempts to bribe or even failure to report conflicts of interests, gifts, or kickbacks received by public officials can also be a crime.
+In most cases, the defendant is charged with the bribery of public officials.
+Interestingly, the person who offers the bribe — the briber — and the person accepting it can both face charges.
+Incomplete attempts to bribe or even failure to report conflicts of interest, gifts, or kickbacks received by public officials can also be a crime.

 Elements of a Bribery Charge